Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

 \subsection{Horseshoe Penalty and Prior}

-The horseshoe prior is a continuous ``one-group'' shrinkage rule based on what they call the horseshoe prior for multiple testing and model selection.
-Specifically, the horseshoe prior for $\theta_i$, given a global shrinkage parameter $\tau$, is given by the hierarchical model
+The horseshoe prior is a continuous shrinkage rule for sparse signal recovery.
+Here we discuss the motivation behind the horseshoe prior for the Gaussian sequence model as it was developed in \citet{carvalho2010horseshoe}, but note that it is applicable to sparse signal recovery in regression models and beyond, as we discuss in \S \ref{sec:sparse-linreg}.
+Consider the normal means model: $y_i \mid \theta_i \sim \Nor(\theta_i,1), \theta_i \mid \lambda_i, \tau \sim \Nor(0, \lambda_i^2 \tau^2)$, $i = 1,2, \ldots, n$.
+The horseshoe prior for $\theta_i$, given a global shrinkage parameter $\tau$, is given by the hierarchical model

-As previously noted, the horseshoe prior operates under a different philosophy: that of modeling the inclusion probability directly rather than using a discrete mixture to model sparsity.
+As discussed before, the spike-and-slab prior or the two-groups model (\textit{vide} Appendix \ref{sec:2gp}) with two dedicated components for separating noise and signal is a natural Bayesian solution but it leads to substantial computational burden.
+The horseshoe prior takes a different approach: instead of placing a prior on the model space to yield a sparse estimator, it models the posterior inclusion probabilities $P(\theta_i \ne 0 \mid y_i)$ directly.
 To see this, note that the posterior mean under the horseshoe prior can be written as a linear function of the observation: